daskeyboard/daskeyboard.io/q-cloud-or-local.md

 - Not reliant on Q Cloud, useful if Q Cloud is down or performing maintenance
 - Can be used offline
 - Privacy – Signals are not stored on the Q cloud database
-- Messages will not appear in Q Signal Centre - https://qapp.daskeyboard.com/signals
-- Mobile apps will not see these signals